jcpunk/puppet-vnc/README.md

   displaynumber: The VNC screen, like 1, 2, 3, etc
   ensure: service ensure, default is 'running'
   enable: service enable, default is 'true'
+  seed_home_vnc: make ~${username}/.vnc/config, default is `vnc::server::seed_user_vnc_config`
   user_can_manage: Boolean value to permit a user to run `systemctl restart vncserver@:#.service`
                    where the `#` is their listed displaynumber.
 ```

+For hosts where a users's home is on a kerberos protected volume, you'll
+probably want to set `seed_home_vnc = false` as the puppet process will
+not have access.
+Or globally via `vnc::server::seed_home_vnc`.

+Similarly, when "user home" is not accessible to unauthenticated systemd,
+you'll probably want to set `vnc::server::manage_services = false`.

 ### Client
 Similarly, VNC clients can be loaded with: